How much does Google Drive cost?

-As we mentioned in our overview and review of Google Drive, like many other services from Google, Google Drive is free to use... at least initially.
+As we mentioned in our introduction to Google Drive, like many other services from Google, Google Drive is free to use… at least initially.
 However, it only gives you a limited amount of memory space with which to store your files.
-Granted, it's quite a bit of space -- 15 gigabytes (15,000 megabytes) if you're using Google Drive as an individual, or 30 gigabytes (30,000 megabytes) if you're using Google Drive as part of a business -- but there's a catch to that.
+Granted, it's quite a bit of space — 15 gigabytes (15,000 megabytes) if you're using Google Drive as an individual, or 30 gigabytes (30,000 megabytes) if you're using Google Drive as part of a business — but there's a catch to that.
 If you use Gmail and/or Google Photos on your Google account, then the email messages and photos that you store with those two (respective) services count towards your memory space limit on Google Drive.

 Once you log into Google Drive, you can see the total amount of memory space that you are currently using across these three Google services, compared the total amount of memory space that you have available.
 If you move your mouse cursor over this measurement, a window will pop up that will allow you to see how much memory space that the files on each individual service are taking up.

 If you click the "i" icon next to "Drive" in this window, your main Google Drive window will change to show you a list of your files on Google Drive, sorted by how much memory space they take up.
 This can be useful for knowing which files you may want to delete from Google Drive if you're running out of memory space.

 Google Drive's pricing plans only affect the amount of memory storage space that you have for Google Drive.
 Note that the amount of memory space listed in each plan is the total amount that you get; it doesn't include any memory storage totals from less expensive plans.

 Also note that all Google Drive plans are billed on a monthly basis, meaning that you can't buy a subscription that lasts for the whole year.